10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 8. Shinjuku Gyoen [Ramen Afro Beats]

-When craving chicken paitan, one naturally heads to Shinjuku Gyoen's [Ramen Afro Beats].
-This is the second restaurant of [Ramen Break Beats].
-The signature dish, 'Special Premium Jidori Chicken Paitan Ramen,' features a rich yet sharp foam-style soup that condenses the umami of the rare Amakusa Daio chicken.
+When craving chicken paitan (slow-cooked chiken broth), I naturally heads to "Ramen Afro Beats" in Shinjuku Gyoen.
+This is the second restaurant of "Ramen Break Beats".
+The signature dish, "Ultimate Jidori Chicken Paitan Ramen", features a rich yet sharp foam-style soup that condenses the umami of the rare Amakusa Daio chicken.
 The paprika espuma harmonizes beautifully, adding depth to the flavor.
 The supple, firm thin straight noodles pair well with the soup.
 This bowl leaves a lasting impression both visually and in taste.

 9. Ramen Hisui / Akasaka